 We took a closer look at several third- party warranties to see if the cost of cover they provide is any less than the repair charges you could face at your local garage.
 What we discovered were terms, conditions and caveats aplenty all designed to limit when the provider has to pay out.

 The reams of small print can be baffling and contradictory: if a warning light prompts a trip to the garage and a fault is discovered your warranty may not cover it.
 But if you ignore the warning and let the part break this can invalidate your claim – a catch 22 and one of several confusing examples.

-Find your perfect used car by viewing our in-depth Best Buy reviews.
+Find your perfect second-hand car for sale by viewing our used car reviews.

 The cost of car cover

 Using data from our car survey we compared the cost of car cover, and extended manufacturers’ warranties with the average yearly repair bill for a family car between four and seven years old.
 We discovered that the even the cheapest warranty was over £100 pounds more expensive than the average repair cost.